learn-co-curriculum/dsc-measures-of-dispersion/README.md

 A general depiction of a box plot is shown below:
 <img src="./images/boxplot.png" width="600">

-When creating box plots, follow the procedure described above for determining IQR.
-First, sort the data.
-Next, divide the data into four equal-sized groups, that is, 25% of all values are placed in each group.
-Identify Q1, Q2, and Q3 based on the groups.
 An important feature of the box plot is the set of lines that radiate from the middle to the "minimum" and "maximum" values.
-These lines are commonly called "whiskers".
+These lines are commonly called **"whiskers"**.
 You've probably noticed in the image above that the lines do not go to the true minimum and maximum values (confusing right?) but rather $ Q1 - 1.5*IQR $ and $ Q3 + 1.5*IQR $, respectively.
 Any values that fall outside this range are shown as individual data points.
 These values are considered outliers.

-Note: you might have read about some alternative definitions for how to draw the whiskers.
+ > Note: you might have read about some alternative definitions for how to draw the whiskers.
 Though these alternative definitions may be acceptable in some contexts, the definition presented here is what Python uses so it's best to stick with that.

 Matplotlib can be used to generate box plots given a collection of values.